 - Independence: Medium 6/10

-The development of this new cat breed took a turn as Ann Baker trademarked the name 'Ragdoll.'
+The development of this new cat breed reached an unusual milestone when Ann Baker trademarked the name 'Ragdoll.'
 Those who wish to breed them could only do so by a franchise basis through her own International Ragdoll Cat Association.
 However, in 2005, the trademarking of the 'Ragdoll' name in the US was finally dropped when it was not renewed.

-Ragdoll cats are one of the largest cat breeds, as recognized by various feline organizations worldwide.
-It would take up to four years for this cat breed to reach full maturity.
+Ragdoll cats are one of the largest cat breeds, as recognized by various feline organisations worldwide.
+It takes up to four years for this cat breed to reach full maturity.
 A fully developed male will weigh from 7 to 9 kilogram while their female counterpart weighs 4.5 to 7 kilograms.
 These docile cats have long bodies with strong boning to match.
 They have a soft and sweet expression highlighted by their large eyes.

-- Ragdoll cats are a blue-eyed and pointed – darker face, legs, ears, and tail.
-They are lighter colour on the body with a fixed contrast between body and point colour.
+Ragdoll cats are blue-eyed and pointed – darker face, legs, ears, and tail.
+They are lighter coloured on the body with a fixed contrast between body and point colour.
 Their colours may be blue, seal, lilac, chocolate, cream, red, fawn, or cinnamon.
-In addition, they may be tortie and may have lynx stripes or tabby markings.
+In addition, they may be tortie or have lynx stripes or tabby markings.

 There are three possible patterns:

 - Colorpoint - Dark points with no white.
 There is a lighter colour on the body with a definite contrast between body and point colour.